Madelyn Cline & KJ Apa On "Gut Wrenching" 'The Map That Leads To You'

 ”

-And it's this realization that makes the eventual reveal even more heart wrenching — Jack is ill and doesn’t know how much time he has left.
+And it's this realisation that makes the eventual reveal even more heart wrenching — Jack is ill and doesn’t know how much time he has left.

 If that sounds familiar, it’s because it's meant to.
 As Madelyn Cline tells Refinery29, Hallström told the actors to channel the essence of movies like A Walk to Remember and Before Sunrise (which doesn’t deal with death per se, but the tragedy of looming separation from the person you love).
 “We wanted it to feel real and lovely and relatable, and we wanted it to be gut wrenching,” Cline says.